Black currants are little berries that grow on the blackcurrant (Ribes nigrum) plant.

 What Are Black Currants?

-Black currants are small oval-shaped berries with a dark-blue to black appearance and a tart taste.
+Black currants are small oval-shaped berries with a dark-purple to black appearance and a tart taste.

 The image above shows some black currants growing on a blackcurrant plant.

 Black currants are thought to have originated in Russia during the 11th century.
 The berries are now prevalent globally, particularly in Northern Europe and Asia (1, 2).

 Despite this, only limited production occurs within the United States.

 This is primarily because the industry was destroyed in the early 1900s due to the enactment of a ban on the commercial production of black currants.
 This ban came about because blackcurrant shrubs could help spread a fungal infection called white pine blister rust (3, 4).

 Unfortunately, this infection was a threat to the lucrative timber industry, and the blackcurrant paid the price.
 The ban remained in place from 1912 to 1966, thus lasting more than fifty years.